2023 FIFA Women's World Cup bids: South Africa

+South Korea and North Korea joint bid

 On 4 March 2019, the Korea Football Association (KFA) announced that South Korea was planning a joint bid with North Korea to host the 2023 event and hopes to be the first to be hosted by more than one country.
 The joint bid was proposed by FIFA president Gianni Infantino, but was deemed infeasible due to the relations between the two countries.
 The joint bid and potential solo bid were withdrawn on 13 December 2019, having no agreement made between FIFA and the national government over the use of an organizing committee.

 2023 Women's World Cup host election results

 A decision was made by 35 of the 37 members of the FIFA Council; two members, from Colombia and New Zealand respectively, were ineligible to vote as they were bidding nations.
 Voting was originally scheduled to be by secret ballot (on the assumption of a face-to-face meeting), with results to publish after the vote.
 As such it was a different format to the voting process for the 2026 Men's World Cup, which saw all eligible FIFA member associations receive one vote each.

 The results of the voting are shown in the accompanying table.